-Online betting began in New Jersey with the soft launch of the DraftKings Sportsbook app on Aug.
-1. The app rolled out throughout the state on Aug.
+Online sports betting in New Jersey began with the soft launch of the DraftKings Sportsbook app on Aug.
+1. The mobile casino app rolled out throughout the state on Aug.
 6. The second sports betting app, playMGM, launched on Aug.
 22 with an Android-only, mobile-only offering.
 The third, SugarHouse Online Sportsbook & Casino, went live on Aug.
 23 and was the first gaming operator in the US to launch an integrated online sportsbook and casino.
 With the launch of FanDuel Mobile Sportsbook and William Hill, followed days later by Caesars Casino and, after that, 888 Sportsbook and BetStars, there are now eight online betting options and eight brick and mortar sportsbooks:

 New Jersey online sports betting apps

 |playMGM||Borgata AC||IGT||Aug.
 22|

 |Hard Rock||Hard Rock AC||GiG||Jan.
 26|